 Which vegetables are best for growing in containers?
 Well, many vegetables are highly growable in containers IF we fulfill a few basic requirements: full sun, a well-drained soil with copious amounts of organic matter, and consistent watering.
-If you happen to be new to vegetable gardening, start out with few containers so you can have success from your very first season onward.
+If you happen to be new to growing vegetables for container gardening, start out with few containers so you can have success from your very first season onward.
 In the future you can always add more.
-Now, Get Gardening!
+Now, get gardening!

 Container Vegetable #1: Beans